Ellinaut/elliRPC-Specification/README.md

 Pre-defined *elliRPC* options MUST begin with an @ sign in the name and MAY have an impact on the JSON structure.

+Option MAY specify more details about itself.
+If an option specifies more details, details are provided in round brackets behind the option: `@option(details)`.

 Options SHOULD be used by clients and servers to validate data structures before processing.

 An application MAY offer more custom options.
 Custom option names MUST NOT begin with an @ sign and MUST NOT have an